Where premier talent and top companies connect and work together.

 5. Consider the Future of Your Relationship

 The end of a project does not mean the end of your relationship with your client.
 As you get to know your client throughout the life of the project you are working on together, consider the different business needs they might have and how you can meet those needs.
-Are their ways you can expand your current service offerings given your skillset?
+Are there ways you can expand your current service offerings given your skillset?
 For instance, if you were helping your client with a specific marketing campaign but noted their social media presence could use some help, consider talking to them about how a revised social media strategy might help.
-Anticipating your client’s needs will help keep you front of mind and show them that you are listening to them and care about the future of their business.
+Anticipating your client’s needs will help keep you top of mind and show them that you are listening to them and care about the future of their business.